Jagdschloss radar: Production units

 Another cm-wavelength experiment was built at Werneuchen, east of Berlin, known as Jagdschloss Z. This system operated on a 9 cm wavelength, which was very short for the era.
 The antenna was built up from the center sections of the Würzburg radar's parabolic dish, stacked vertically to form a single 72-wavelength aperture antenna.

 Jagdschloss units of all types were optionally fitted with the Erstling IFF system.
-Like British IFF units, Erstling fed back its own return upon reception of a Jadgschloss signal.
+Like British IFF units, Erstling fed back its own return upon reception of a Jagdschloss signal.
 The return signal was slightly delayed, appearing as a second "blip" on the radar screen, allowing the operator to visually identify friendly aircraft.
 Unlike British systems, Erstling apparently sent back a morse code signal in return.

 The FuG25a "Erstling" had two encryption keys inside, each of 10 bits.
-One called "Reichskennung" and the other "Verbandskennung " (squadron key).
+One called "Reichskennung" and the other "Verbandskennung" (squadron key).

-A related system, Jagdhütte (German: "hunting lodge"), is also mentioned in reference to Erstling.
+A related system, Jagdhütte (German: "hunting cabin"), is also mentioned in reference to Erstling.
 This was a reduced version of Jagdschloss without radar receiver, operating only with the IFF Signals from Erstling.
 This was for control of the Luftwaffe's own night fighters only.
 Due to the different transmit and receiving frequencies, it was resistant against Düppel interference.

 Another optional system for use with Jagdschloss was a remote PPI display known as Landbriefträger (German: country mailman).
-This allowed the display from a Jadgschloss site to be sent via telephone lines to the flak defenses so they could arrange their attacks locally.
+This allowed the display from a Jagdschloss site to be sent via telephone lines to the flak defenses so they could arrange their attacks locally.
 Signals from the original Tremmen and the later Werneuchen radars were forwarded to the flak tower close by the Berlin Zoo.